kavia-common/user-request-test-project-2321-2330/vscode-extension/README.md

 ### For developers
 1. Open this folder in VS Code: `user-request-test-project-2321-2330/vscode-extension`
 2. Run `npm install`
-3. Build the extension: `npm run compile`
+3. Build the extension TypeScript only: `npm run compile`
 4. Start a new Extension Development Host: press F5 (or Run > Start Debugging)

+Notes:
+- There are no React/webpack/vite build steps for the webview.
+The webview assets are shipped as static files.
+- Debug/launch only compiles the extension TS under `src/` and serves the static webview files from `media/webview/`.

 ## Running and Debugging